stevepolitodesign/rails-real-time-form-validation/README.md

 **What's Going On?**

-- We don't have to namespace this controller, but it keeps things organized.
+We don't have to namespace this controller and route, but it keeps things organized.
+This will make it easier to create additional enpoints for other forms.
+There's probably an opportunity to use metaprogramming and concerns, but for now this works.

 ## Step 4: Create Stimulus Controller